levitato5594/PromisedWorlds-science/README.md

 # Installation
 - Download the latest version from [releases](https://github.com/Constructalor/DebdebSystem/releases)
 - Extract the zip file and put all folders in GameData
-- Download the mod's dependencies - [Kopernicus](https://github.com/kopernicus/kopernicus/releases) and [Singularity](https://forum.kerbalspaceprogram.com/topic/193709-wip18x-112x-singularity-black-hole-shaders/)
+- Download the mod's dependencies - [Kopernicus](https://github.com/kopernicus/kopernicus/releases), [ScaledDecorator](https://github.com/Sushutt/ScaledDecorator/releases) and [Singularity](https://forum.kerbalspaceprogram.com/topic/193709-wip18x-112x-singularity-black-hole-shaders/) (This is only required if you wish to use wormholes)
 - Extract these zip files and put all folders in GameData

 # Current System